HMS R1: Design and description

 The boats were armed with six 18-inch (45 cm) torpedo tubes in the bow.
 They carried six reload torpedoes for a grand total of a dozen torpedoes.
 They were equipped with an array of five hydrophones in the bow to allow them to locate and engage targets while submerged.

 Construction and career

 HMS R1 was laid down at Chatham Dockyard on 4 February 1917 and launched on 25 April 1918 by Lady Sturdee.
 The boat was commissioned on 14 October 1918.
-She came too late to see any combat in World War I like most of the other R-class submarines.
-R1 was sold for scrap on 20 January 1923 to J. Smith.
+She came too late to see any combat in World War I, like most of the other R-class submarines.

+R1 was listed as being part of the 14th Submarine Flotilla, part of the Grand Fleet, in January 1919.
+By March, she had transferred to the Fourth Submarine Flotilla, and remained part of that flotilla in August 1919.
+In November 1919, R1 was listed as allocated to join the material reserve at Portsmouth "later", and in January 1920, was listed as being at Portsmouth, but still awaiting transfer to the material reserve.
+In September 1921 she was towed from the Firth of Forth to Chatham Dockyard for preparation to be put into the material reserve at Gosport, where she arrived on 10 January 1922.
+R1 was sold for scrap on 20 January 1923 to J. Smith, who also acquired R11 and R12.